 Our support for such a process has been strengthened by two recent problems we have had with the IHS and BIA.
 Under the Community's FY 1999 annual funding agreement with the Indian Health Service, and in accordance with IHS Circular 96-04, it was specified that we would be paid the amount owed to us as provided by sections 106(a)(2) and 106(a)(3) of the Act as well as payment for negotiated start-up costs, both with a priority date of May 7, 1996.
-Unfortunately, when funds became available, IHS failed to follow the guidelines established by the Circular and instead adopted a different policy for distribution of contract support which resulted in the Community not receiving any of the \$83,772 in start-up costs to which it was contract support funds received under its contract with the BIA.
+Unfortunately, when funds became available, IHS failed to follow the guidelines established by the Circular and instead adopted a different policy for distribution of contract support which resulted in the Community not receiving any of the \$83,772 in start-up costs to which it was contractually entitled.
+In the second instance, the Community has been underfunded in its contract support funds received under its contract with the BIA.
 This is due to the Inspector General's method for calculating indirect cost rates, which has been held in the Ramah case to wrongly include non-fully funded federal programs in the calculation.